revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-It is possible to make relation between 10 tables.
-We can consider relation between tables as it will make that the number bigger.
-We make the restriction that each table may appear at most once, there are 2^10-1 = 1023 possibilities.
+It is possible to make relation between 10 tables.We can consider relation between tables as it will make that the number bigger.We make the restriction that each table may appear at most once, there are 2^10-1 = 1023 possibilities.

 </details>
 </blockquote>

 ---

-50. Tell me some set of Analytical functions are used in Hive?
+50.Tell me some set of Analytical functions are used in Hive?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)